 A Marriage Equality Story, by Rich Paschall

-When Eddie went into the army, Marge and her husband Edgar decided to leave the Midwest and head for Arizona.
-As each year had past, Edgar found the winters increasingly difficult and the summers impossible.
-When the spring and fall brought allergies on and the summer humidity brought breathing difficulty, the decision was easy.
+When Eddie went into the army, Marge and her husband Edgar decide to leave the Midwest and head for Arizona.
+As each year went past, Edgar found the winters difficult and the summers impossible.
+When the spring and fall brought allergies on and the summer humidity brought increased breathing difficulty, the decision was easy.
 It was time to go south.

 Marge received a transfer to a Mesa, Arizona store and Edgar was sure he would find work if only he could breathe easier.
-They took their daughter with them, although she had reached 21 years of age.
-She did not know what she wanted to do in life and a change of location seemed like a good idea.
+They took their daughter with them although she had reached 21 years of age.
+She did not know what she wanted to do in life and a change seemed like a good idea.

-Marge spent some time each day, and much time on her day off, posting on Facebook and reading internet articles.
+Marge spent some time each day, and a lot of time on her day off, posting on Facebook and reading internet articles.
 She would “like” things she thought were good and sometimes comment on postings and news stories.
 Although she did not consider herself very political, she did seem to agree more with Republican postings than anything else.
-Her friends started avoiding posting political items to her page.
+Her friends started avoiding posting political items on her page.
 It was better that way.

 Whenever Eddie was on leave from the service, he visited friends in Chicago and then went on to Phoenix to see his parents.
 When Marge would ask Eddie what he did in Chicago and who he saw, she got vague answers.
 Eddie said little about his personal life.
 He told next to nothing about friends or the service.
 His mother thought it was just a phase that young men go through.
 She figured he would tell her a lot more when he got out of the army.